Teacher Collective 'Supporting Teachers, Strengthening Communities' Study

 What is the ‘Supporting Teachers, Strengthening Communities’ study?

-1. Investigate the behaviours, experiences, and perspectives of teachers regarding priority health and wellbeing issues for both teachers and students.
+1. Explores behaviours, experiences, and perspectives on key health and wellbeing issues affecting both educators and students.

-2. Examine the effectiveness of health and wellbeing programs designed for teachers and students.
+2. Assesses the effectiveness of health and wellbeing programs designed for teachers, educators and students in educational settings.

 Who can participate in this study?